Eremiel/CopyFailMitigation/README.md

 ## 1. How the original exploit works (high‑level)

-Public writeups and PoCs (for example, by Theori/Xint Code and community repos) describe a compact (≈700‑byte) Python exploit that works on most current distributions [web:2][web:5][web:8].
+Public writeups and PoCs (for example, by Theori/Xint Code and community repos) describe a compact (≈700‑byte) Python exploit that works on most current distributions.
 Although implementations differ, they share the same basic steps:

 1. **Open an AF_ALG crypto socket**
-   - The exploit uses the Linux userspace crypto API (`AF_ALG`) with an AEAD/`algif_aead` algorithm, typically via Python’s `socket` module [web:2][web:3].
+   - The exploit uses the Linux userspace crypto API (`AF_ALG`) with an AEAD/`algif_aead` algorithm, typically via Python’s `socket` module.
-   - It configures a context that triggers a buggy “in‑place” copy path in the kernel’s `authencesn` crypto template [web:2][web:8].
+   - It configures a context that triggers a buggy “in‑place” copy path in the kernel’s `authencesn` crypto template.

 2. **Abuse `splice()` into the crypto socket**
-   - The exploit opens a **target file** that is readable but often privileged, typically a setuid binary such as `/usr/bin/su` [web:3][web:5].
+   - The exploit opens a **target file** that is readable but often privileged, typically a setuid binary such as `/usr/bin/su`.
-   - Using `splice()`, it maps that file into the AF_ALG socket pipeline so the kernel will operate directly on the file’s page cache pages [web:3].
+   - Using `splice()`, it maps that file into the AF_ALG socket pipeline so the kernel will operate directly on the file’s page cache pages.

 3. **Trigger a failed crypto operation that corrupts page cache**
-   - By providing invalid or mismatched authentication data, the HMAC check fails as expected, but the kernel leaves a small (4‑byte) overwrite in the page cache [web:3][web:8].
+   - By providing invalid or mismatched authentication data, the HMAC check fails as expected, but the kernel leaves a small (4‑byte) overwrite in the page cache.
    - The attacker controls:
      - The **target file** (any readable file, usually a setuid root binary).
      - The **offset** into the cached pages.
      - The **4‑byte payload** written [web:3].

 4. **Stage payload into a setuid binary and execute it**
-   - The exploit repeats the primitive across successive offsets to build a small “patch” into the cached image of `/usr/bin/su` or a similar binary [web:3][web:5].
+   - The exploit repeats the primitive across successive offsets to build a small “patch” into the cached image of `/usr/bin/su` or a similar binary
-   - When the attacker later runs `su`, the process executes the modified, in‑memory binary and yields a **root shell**, even though the on‑disk file remains clean [web:2][web:3][web:5].
+   - When the attacker later runs `su`, the process executes the modified, in‑memory binary and yields a **root shell**, even though the on‑disk file remains clean.

 5. **Why detection is hard**
-   - Traditional file integrity monitoring tools only look at disk; they see no change, because the exploit modifies the **page cache only** [web:2][web:5][web:8].
+   - Traditional file integrity monitoring tools only look at disk; they see no change, because the exploit modifies the **page cache only**.
-   - Container boundaries are also bypassed, because all containers share the host kernel and its page cache [web:2][web:9][web:12].
+   - Container boundaries are also bypassed, because all containers share the host kernel and its page cache.

-Kadir’s IOC toolkit focuses on covering these aspects from a defender’s point of view, with **auditd rules**, **eBPF monitoring of AF_ALG + splice chains**, and **page‑cache vs disk divergence detection for setuid binaries**, plus Sigma rules for SIEMs [web:7].
+[Kadir’s IOC toolkit](https://github.com/kadir/copy-fail-CVE-2026-31431-IOC) focuses on covering these aspects from a defender’s point of view, with **auditd rules**, **eBPF monitoring of AF_ALG + splice chains**, and **page‑cache vs disk divergence detection for setuid binaries**, plus Sigma rules for SIEMs.
 This project takes the same ideas but compresses them into a single, simpler script.

 ---